Natural Stone Paving

-We always recommend bedding all paving slabs on a solid mortar bed made with 5 parts sharp sand / grit to 1 part cement.
+We always recommend bedding all natural stone paving slabs on a solid mortar bed made with a maximum of 4 parts sharp sand / grit to 1 part cement.
 But you should always try to match the strength of the bed to the density of the slabs you are installing.

-Never lay paving on dots and dabs of mortar also known as the five- spot method.
-This will leave voids under the paying which are prone to movement through freezing and thawing and allows the possibility of discolouration of the slabs also know as reflective staining which is an irreversible problem. (see photo).
+Never lay paving on dots and dabs of mortar also known as the five-spot method.
+This will leave voids under the paying which are prone to movement through freezing and thawing and allows the possibility of discolouration of the slabs and in some cases the slabs can become loose and eventually crack.

-When laying natural stone and porcelain slabs you should work as cleanly as possible, cleaning away any cement or mortar marks immediately, as they can be very hard to remove when they have dried.
+When laying natural stone slabs you should work as cleanly as possible, cleaning away any cement or mortar marks immediately, as they can be extremely hard to remove when they have dried.

 SPACING & TOLERANCES